moneta-rb/moneta/README.md

 add additional features to storage backends:

 * `Juno::Proxy` proxy base class
-* `Juno::Expires` to add expiration support to stores which don't support it natively
+* `Juno::Expires` to add expiration support to stores which don't support it natively.
+Add it in the builder using `use :Expires`.
-* `Juno::Stack` to stack multiple stores (Read returns result from first where the key is found, writes go to all stores)
+* `Juno::Stack` to stack multiple stores (Read returns result from first where the key is found, writes go to all stores).
+Add it in the builder using `use :Stack`.
-* `Juno::Transformer` transforms keys and values (Marshal, YAML, JSON, Base64, MD5, ...)
+* `Juno::Transformer` transforms keys and values (Marshal, YAML, JSON, Base64, MD5, ...).
+Add it in the builder using `use :Transformer`.
-* `Juno::Cache` combine two stores, one as backend and one as cache (e.g. Juno::Adapters::File + Juno::Adapters::Memory)
+* `Juno::Cache` combine two stores, one as backend and one as cache (e.g. Juno::Adapters::File + Juno::Adapters::Memory).
+Add it in the builder using `use :Cache`.
-* `Juno::Lock` to make store thread safe
+* `Juno::Lock` to make store thread safe.
+Add it in the builder using `use :Lock`.
-* `Juno::Logger` to log database accesses
+* `Juno::Logger` to log database accesses.
+Add it in the builder using `use :Logger`.

 The Juno API is purposely extremely similar to the Hash API.
 In order so support an identical API across stores, it does not support iteration or partial matches.